History · Horizon

 Can you hold the two questions separately?

-Be honest about whether the harm question has been functioning as a substitute for the truth question.
+Ask whether the harm question has been doing the work of the truth question.

 A